 What is hazard insurance?

-Hazard insurance is the part of a homeowners policy that protects your home from damage caused by a “hazard” or natural disaster. ?
-It generally covers damage or loss to the structure of your house, the other structures on your property — a basketball court or detached garage, for instance — and your personal property against damage from the hazards outlined in your policy.
+Hazard insurance is the part of a homeowners policy that protects your home from damage caused by a “hazard” or natural disaster, also commonly called “dwelling coverage.”
+It generally covers damage or loss to the structure of your house, the other structures on your house and the other structures on your property — such as a detached garage, fence or in-ground swimming pool.
+Non-structural items, such as furniture, electronics and clothing, are covered under a separate section of homeowners insurance policies, often referred to as “personal property insurance.”

 What hazard insurance covers will depend on your specific policy, but it generally provides coverage for 16 major perils, including: